 In the clinic, Don takes a hands-on approach to physiotherapy, customized to each client.
 He uses manual therapy, therapeutic exercise, and education, so his clients understand how they can best help themselves on their path to recovery.
 He also uses “modalities,” including acupuncture, dry needling, and low level laser to facilitate healing and restore normal biomechanics.

-Don is also skilled at providing physiotherapy via video call.
+Don is skilled at providing physiotherapy via video call.

 What his Colleagues Say

 At River East Physiotherapy, we work as a team and learn from each other.
 Other physiotherapists who have worked with Don over the years have said: